Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

-quick note: I intend to post a few workflows soon / this is still a work in progress
+quick note: This is still a work in progress and some things may change

 # Pre CFG nodes